Dr Aniruddh Deshpande

 2) RHD supervision and current research projects

-Dr Deshpande is currently a co-supervisor with CIA Starkey of an Honours student (B Biomed Sci) at University of Newcastle and has supervised 5 research projects (2 ongoing) for students and surgical trainees, leading to publication in peer reviewed journals.
+Dr Deshpande is currently a co-supervisor for 3 higher degree by research students ( 1 MPhil, 2 PhD) and has completed supervision of an Honours student (B Biomed Sci) at University of Newcastle.
+Additionally, he has supervised 5 research projects (2 ongoing) for students and surgical trainees, leading to publication in peer reviewed journals.
 He also supervised a Quality Improvement project in Healthcare at University of Newcastle.

 3) Professional Leadership